Nth-iteration-labs/streamingbandit-ui/README.md

 ##  How to install and use StreamingBanditUI

-To start, first make sure you have installed [StreamingBandit server](https://github.com/Nth-iteration-labs/streamingbandit-ui),  (a Python application to setup and run streaming (contextual) bandit experiments).
+To start, first make sure you have installed [StreamingBandit server](https://github.com/Nth-iteration-labs/streamingbandit-ui).

 Then just follow these steps.